w-jablonski/double_podium/README.md

 ### NAV_ALT layer
 <img width="700" alt="nav_alt" src="https://github.com/user-attachments/assets/eff55695-0dec-4501-b5e9-7fb479f5a9fd" />

 Activated by holding the Alt key.
-Just like with the Ctrl, holding Space makes the key act as pure Alt.
-Additionally, any other modifier also disactivates NAV_ALT (e.g. holding both pinkie-keys gets us an Alt-ed NAV layer).
+Just like with the Ctrl, holding Space makes the key act as plain Alt.
+Additionally, any other modifier also deactivates NAV_ALT (e.g. holding both pinkie-keys gets us an Alt-ed NAV layer).

 The layer currently serves a dual role which makes it suboptimal.
 First, it provides basic navigation and shortcuts under right hand.
 Second, it serves the left hand the NAV layer, letting the left pinkie rest.
-This second role would imply activating the *whole* NAV layer (just like the right Ctrl does), though, which conflicts with the first goal.
+This second role would imply activating the *whole* NAV layer (like the right Ctrl does), though, which conflicts with the first goal.

 ### Numpad layer
 <img width="700" alt="num" src="https://github.com/user-attachments/assets/3efb2683-fc81-4630-9103-57ca79eacb44" />